Weather StoryAlmanac, microseasons, and the day's weather story.

 When does it freeze in Everett?

-Everett's last spring frost typically falls around mid-May, and the first fall frost arrives around mid-October.
+Everett's last spring frost lands near mid-May, and in Everett the first fall frost follows around mid-October.

 What is the rainy season in Everett?